jonggyup/FragPicker/README.md

 # FragPicker
 This repository contains scripts and source codes of FragPicker, which will appear at SOSP 2021.
+(The etc directory contains just on-going fun stuff including a fragmentation test on macOS, so you can just ignore.)

 ## Overview
 FragPicker is a defragmentation tool for modern storage devices (Flash, Optane devices).